 Today’s Pick 3 Midday results are in.
 Here are the winning numbers for Thursday October 8, 2020

-So these are your Pick 3 Midday results for Thursday October 8, 2020:
+Your Pick 3 Midday results for Thursday October 8, 2020 are as follows:

 Did you know that?